radiator-software/radiator-faq/index.md

 ### [References](#references)

 Radiator has a large and active worldwide customer base.
-Please see our website for customer references: <https://radiatorsoftware.com/customers/>
+Please see our website for customer references: <https://radiatorsoftware.com/customers/> and <https://radiatorsoftware.com/use-cases/>

 ### [Is there an online demo available?](#online-demo)